-Under the Employment Standards Act, you’re entitled to unpaid leave from work when your child is born or adopted.
+Under the Employment Standards Act (for those who are covered by the Act), parents are entitled to unpaid leave from work when their child is born or adopted.
 This is called parental leave.
 Parents can take their leave together, share leave, or take it at separate times.
-(See if you’re covered by the Act.)

 If a pregnant worker has taken maternity leave, the worker is entitled to up to an additional 61 consecutive weeks of parental leave.
 The parental leave must be taken immediately after the maternity leave, unless the employer agrees otherwise.

 Parents who have not taken maternity leave are entitled to up to 62 consecutive weeks of parental leave.
 The leave must begin within 78 weeks of the birth of the child.

 Adoptive parents are entitled to up to 62 consecutive weeks of parental leave.
 The leave must begin within 78 weeks of the child being placed with the parents.